nomppy/nomppy.github.io/content/drafts/blogs.md

 my cluelessness and romanticism, those i have kept, but gone was the anxious teenager.

-in another pool of light, i saw myself learning to write — really write, not those MLA formatted essays — as a senior.
+in another pool of light, i saw myself learning to write — really write, not those MLA formatted essays — as a senior. looking back, though, there's not much i wrote back then that i would still stand by proudly. in truth, there's not much of any part of what i did back then that i would wholly agree with.